rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

     test_namespace: '{{ namespace_prefix }}-test'
 ```

 1. With those changes in place we can now run the playbook.
-First install the `openshift-applier` dependency and then run the playbook (from the `.openshift-applier` directory).
+First install the `openshift-applier` dependency, using the `ansible-galaxy tool` as per exercise one and then run the playbook (from the `.openshift-applier` directory).
 This will populate the cluster with all the config needed for the front end app.

 ```bash
 # login if needed